Onoddil/Onoddil.github.io/galaxy_evolution/galaxy_counts.md

 - $$H_0 = 70\,\mathrm{km}\,\mathrm{s}^{-1}\,\mathrm{kpc}$$ gives $$h=1$$ so no conversion of values necessary
 - Uncertainties on $$\alpha$$ set manually due to fixed value
 - Parameters quoted as $$M^*$$, $$\phi^*$$, $$\alpha$$ for various $$z$$ values; linear slopes fit for using the original bin values
+- "Red" and "blue" galaxies split by a colour cut (equation 19)

 Cool et al. (2012, ApJ, 748, 10)